tef/crow/README.md

 ## Roundabouts

 A roundabout is like a write-ahead-log.
 Threads publish what they want to work to the log, scan the predecessors for conflicts, and then clear their entry when done.
-This allows a roundabout to be used for mutual exclusion.
+This allows a roundabout to be used for mutual exclusion, as well as coordination between threads.

 Here's what it looks like:

 ```
-// an empty struct is always a valid
 r := crow.Roundabout{}

 var key uint32 = 12234
 r.SpinLock(key, func(flags uint16) {
     // this callback will never be invoked while other callbacks
     // are running with the same key

     ...
 })

 r.SpinLockAll(func(flags uint16) {
-    // spin until no older threads
+    // will only run after all older threads exit
-    // all other threads will spin
+    // will stall all newer threads from running

+    ...
 })
 ```

-This has some advantages and disadvantages, or tradeoffs.
+This has some advantages and disadvantages.

-Despite being a log, a roundabout sits between "fine grained locks" and "one big locks", an alternative to RWLocks:
+Despite being a log, a roundabout sits between "fine grained locks" and "one big locks":

-- Like a Big Lock, the roundabout can offer exclusive access
+- Like a Big Lock, the roundabout can offer exclusive access.
 - Like a RWLock, there is a bound on the number of users (here, 32)
-- Like Fine Grained Locking, multiple writers can be active
+- Like Fine Grained Locking, multiple writers can be active.
-- Unlike fine grained locking, there isn't any per-item overhead
+- Unlike fine grained locking, there isn't any per-item overhead.

 Underneath, it's comprised of a ring buffer of work items, using a bitfield instead of a count to manage freeing items.
 This allows us to do some not very ring buffer things like removing arbitrary items from the list, but it also limits us to having a quite small ringbuffer.